javier/data_analytics_devroom_cfp_fosdem_2025/index.md

 # Acknowledgments

-We would like to thank [QuestDB](https://questdb.io) and [AWS](https://aws.amazon.com/) for allowing the Devroom organisers to manage it during working hours, and for sponsoring their trips to FOSDEM.
+We appreciate the support from [QuestDB](https://questdb.io) and [AWS](https://aws.amazon.com/) for enabling the organizers to manage this DevRoom.

 This site was created using the [Jekyll Hacker Theme](https://pages-themes.github.io/hacker/)